 George Washington University and the University of Virginia

-Professors Robert Brauneis of the George Washington University Law School and Dotan Oliar of the University of Virginia School of Law are working on the release of one or more datasets based on the Copyright Office Electronic Catalog.
+Professors Robert Brauneis of the George Washington University Law School, Dotan Oliar of the University of Virginia School of Law, and their law students are working on the release of one or more datasets based on the Copyright Office Electronic Catalog.
 That catalog consists of more than 26 million records of registrations, deposits, and recorded documents from 1978 to the present.
 The records are stored in Machine Readable Cataloging (MARC) format, which is not designed for statistical analysis, and there is little documentation for them available.
 The datasets will be released in a “comma separated values” format that should be able to be imported into all statistical analysis programs, and accompanied by documentation detailing all field definitions.